 04 of 06

-Butter lettuce and frisee create the ideal base for the pears, walnuts, and blue cheese, and a dressing of oil, apple cider vinegar, sugar, and celery seed finish off the salad perfectly.
+Butter lettuce and frisee create the ideal base for the pears, walnuts, and blue cheese, and a dressing of oil, apple cider vinegar, sugar, and celery seed finish off this pear and greens salad perfectly.
 Buy the pears a few days ahead and store them together at room temperature in a brown paper bag—it is best that the pears are soft for this elegant, sweet, and crunchy salad.Continue to 5 of 6 below.

 05 of 06